 Are you a leader at your church or religious organization?
 Do you enjoy having programs for your congregation?
-Is living a healthy lifestyle party of your faith based practices?
-NC Cooperative Extension has the perfect program for you!
+Is living a healthy lifestyle party of your faith-based practices?
+North Carolina Cooperative Extension has the perfect program for you!
 Faithful Families Eating Smart and Moving More provides families with the skills to be able to eat more meals at home, and move more in their everyday routine.
-This program is focused on educating faith based communities about diet, nutrition, food resource management, and food safety.
+This program is focused on educating faith-based communities about diet, nutrition, food resource management, and food safety.

 There are four main components of the Faithful Families program.
 The first is Eating Smart at Home.
 There are a total of six sessions in this component.
 These sessions focus on simple solutions for planning, shopping, fixing, and eating more meals at home.
 Research has shown families who eat together at home tend to eat more fruits and vegetables and less fat.
 Eating at home as a family is a great way to begin to eat smart.